-A bargaining unit member who moves to a different position within their current Level shall be placed on the same numbered step of the pay line of their new position.
+Notwithstanding the above provision, State Patrol Troopers or State Patrol Sergeants who move to State Patrol Investigation Officer or State Patrol Investigation Sergeant positions A bargaining unit member who moves to a different position within their current Level, shall be placed on the same numbered step of the pay line of their new position, that they occupied as a State Patrol Trooper or State Patrol Sergeant on the appropriate State Patrol Investigation Officer of State Patrol Investigation Sergeant pay line.
 The employee's rate of pay shall be at least at the minimum rate of pay for the new classification.
 In no case shall the new rate of pay be above the rate assigned to the 15th step of the new pay line.

-21.3.3 A Level 1 bargaining unit member who has served in their position a minimum of 24 months and is promoted to a Level 2 shall move to the step on the new pay line which represents at least a five (5) percent increase from their then current hourly rate of pay.
+A Level 1 bargaining unit member who has served in their position a minimum of 24 months and is promoted to a Level 2 shall move to the step on the new pay line which represents at leave a five (5) percent increase from their then current hourly rate of pay.
+After serving in a specialty position or duty assignment capacity, or as an Investigative Officer, for a minimum of 24 months, an Officer who is promoted to a classification with a higher minimum rate of pay shall be moved to the step on the new pay line which represents at least a five (5) percent increase from the employee's then current hourly rate of pay prior to the promotion.

-Alternatively, after serving in a Level 1 position, for less than 24 months, an Officer who is promoted to a Level 2 position shall move to the step on the new pay line which represents at least a five (5) percent increase from the rate of pay that they would be paid based on the person's step placement on the State Patrol Trooper pay line.
+Alternatively, after serving in a Level 1 position specialty position or duty assignment capacity, or as an Investigative Officer, for less than 24 months, an Officer who is promoted to a Level 2 position elassification with a higher minimum rate of pay shall move to the step on the new pay line which represents at least a five (5) percent increase from the rate of pay that they would be paid based on the person's step placement on the State Patrol Trooper pay line.
 The 24-month minimum service requirement may be waived at the discretion of the Superintendent or his/her designee.